miekg/pgo/README.md

 ps` for our stuff:

 ~~~
-# ask for the status of pgo - denied because the correct key is not found in the repos
+# ask for the status of pgo - denied because the correct key is not found in the repo
 % ./cmd/pgoctl/pgoctl -i ~/id_pgo2 localhost:pgo//ps
 Unauthorized: Key for user "miek" does not match any for name pgo
 2023/05/17 20:21:08 [ERROR] Process exited with status 401